TomSmeets/quest-for-nothing/doc/memory.md

 # Memory methods

-## Malloc / Free

 # Good Idea

 ## Flexible arenas
 Allocating memory is easy but freeing memory is difficult.
-The advantage of memory arenas are that we don't have to think about freeing so much.
+I don't want to constantly think about freeing individual objects.
+Memory arenas help with this.

-There are fixed points in the program were we do a 'free' and everything in this arena is freed.
+There are fixed points in the program were I will call 'free' and everything in the given arena is freed.
-This means we don't have to think in individual objects.
+This means I don't have to think about individual objects.

+Some example areas are:
+- Game
+- Level
+- Frame
+- Temporary

 All memory is split into blocks.
 And can be directly allocated and freed in big chucks from the OS.